Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Representative Redshift Functions and Dark Matter Halo Profiles

-introduce gradual radial modulation at intermediate distances, reflecting physically realistic finite-core halo structures.
+introduce a gradual radial modulation at intermediate distances, reflecting physically realistic finite-core halo structures.
+The constraint \(A>-1\) guarantees that the redshift function remains finite and real for all \(r\), ensuring a strictly positive lapse function \(e^{2\Phi(r)}\), the preservation of a Lorentzian metric signature, the absence of horizon formation, and a well-defined effective refractive index governing scalar-wave propagation.
+The requirement \(n \ge 1\) ensures a smooth radial decay with finite derivatives, thereby avoiding singular curvature contributions near the throat and preserving a well-defined Helmholtz (Schrödinger-type) formulation for scalar-wave dynamics.
 Zero-redshift profiles, $\Phi(r) = 0$, isolate the purely geometric effects of the shape function \cite{AO-2025}.
 The shape function $\epsilon(r)$ encodes the radial mass distribution of the dark matter halo and determines curvature-induced contributions to $n_{\rm eff}^2$ through its derivatives.
 NFW halos feature a central cusp that produces steep radial gradients, enhancing curvature near the throat and generating sharply localized quasi-bound states at low frequencies.
-TF (BEC) halos exhibit oscillatory behavior in $\epsilon(r)$, producing multiple quasi-bound regions with smoother spatial variations, while PI halos are characterized by a monotonic, smooth shape function that yields a nearly uniform refractive index, allowing quasi-free propagation over a broad frequency range.
+TF (BEC) halos exhibit oscillatory behavior in $\epsilon(r)$, producing multiple quasi-bound regions with smoother spatial variations, while PI halos are characterized by a monotonic, smooth shape function that yields a nearly uniform refractive index, allowing nearly free propagation over a broad frequency range.
 In all cases, the asymptotic condition $\epsilon(r)/r \to 0$ ensures $n_{\rm eff}^2 \to e^{-2\Phi(r)}$, recovering free-space propagation far from the throat.
-Inserting these representative halo shape functions and their derivatives (Table~\ref{tab:shape_derivatives_small}) into the exact expression \eqref{Ref-index} for $n_{\rm eff}^2(r,\omega)$ provides a fully analytic framework for scalar-wave propagation in wormholes embedded in realistic dark matter halos.
-This formulation systematically separates the contributions of throat geometry, halo-induced curvature, and gravitational redshift without relying on perturbative approximations, enabling precise analytical and numerical investigations.
+Inserting these representative halo shape functions and their derivatives \cite{new-2025} into the exact expression \eqref{Ref-index} for $n_{\rm eff}^2(r,\omega)$ provides a fully analytic framework for scalar-wave propagation in wormholes embedded in realistic dark matter halos.
+This formulation systematically combines the contributions of throat geometry, halo-induced curvature, and gravitational redshift without relying on perturbative approximations, enabling precise analytical and numerical investigations.
 Specifically, for the NFW profile, $\epsilon'(r) \to 0$ and $\epsilon''(r)$ remains finite near the origin, while both derivatives vanish at large $r$, capturing the cuspy central density and asymptotic falloff.
 The TF (BEC) halo exhibits $\epsilon'(r) \to 0$ and $\epsilon''(r) \to 0$ at the origin, with oscillations around $r \sim R_s$, characteristic of a finite-size condensate.
 In the PI profile, both derivatives vanish at $r = 0$, while $\epsilon'(r)$ approaches a constant and $\epsilon''(r) \to 0$ at large radii, reflecting a flattened outer halo.
 These behaviors confirm the absence of central singularities and provide clear insight into the asymptotic structure of each halo model.